shourya13x/flutter-notes-app/README.md

 - 🧠 Create, edit, and delete notes
 - 💡 Light & dark theme toggle
 - 💾 Local data storage using `shared_preferences` or `SQLite`
-- 🔍 Search and sort notes (if you added)
 - 🎨 Clean & customizable UI
 - 📦 State management using custom `InheritedWidget` for efficient data sharing